-An upgrade of the VR would be contingent on lowering the impaired loans ratio below 3% and maintaining the operating profit/RWAs ratio above 1%.
-An upgrade would also require the CET1 ratio to increase and remain above 14%
+An upgrade of the VR would be contingent on a durable lowering of the impaired loans ratio below 3% and maintaining the operating profit/RWAs ratio above 1%.
+An upgrade would also require the common equity Tier 1 ratio to remain above 14%.